radams15/CircuitTesterDocs/Evaluation/docs/testing.md

 ![Changed test file](images/wb9b.png)

 This resulted in the \[-1, -1\] coordinates changing into \[0, 0\], and the material changing from "gdgssjdgsnjgsd" to Carbon.
+This causes the program to load the wire to the top left of the screen as this is where the origin of the canvas is.
+The corrupted values were reset to their default values by the program because the validation section in the UIComponent classes worked as expected.

-This means the test has passed.
+This means the test has passed as there were no crashes, only a silent correction of the corrupted data.